gmarokov/selenium-automation-framework/README.md

 - WebDriverManager

 ## Improvements
-- Test methods can return page for easy chaining
+- Test methods can return page intances for easy chaining
-- Generic class for invoking getPage static method for creating new page instance.
-Probably using Reflection
+- Generic class for invoking getPage static method for creating new page instance using reflection
 - Using spreadsheets to read data for input
-- Generators
+- Random generators
 - Logging with Log4j

 ## Credits